Linda Hollis: Career

 Hollis began her career with the Anaconda Mineral Company and later worked for several pharmaceutical firms.
 Over the years, she has become a national speaker on genealogy and the author of multiple books, including one on American history that focuses on West Ford.

-Hollis' work focuses mainly on early American history and race relations.Over three decades, she has meticulously researched her lineage and the extended Ford family, becoming a recognized expert in early American race relations and genealogy.
+Hollis' work focuses mainly on early American history and racial reconciliation.
+Over three decades, she has meticulously researched her lineage and the extended Ford family, becoming a recognized expert in early American history and genealogy.
 Her work is particularly associated with George Washington and his relationship with slavery.
 She written a memoir, I Cannot Tell a Lie: The True Story of George Washington's African American Descendants.
 She also writes as Linda Allen Bryant and L.A.
 Hollis.